chaunceydust/Auto_AutoDock-GPU/README.md

 OpenBabel (2.4.1)
 ```

+You can manually setup those softwares,

-or you can use the preset docker image for this repository that is using the nvidia-docker.
+or you can use the preset docker image for this repository that is running based on the nvidia-docker.

 ```
 docker pull jongseopark/auto_autodock-gpu:latest